mrchrisneal/DashPad/docs/web/index.md

 The DashPad-Web interface is a Svelte 5-based frontend designed primarily for tablet displays, and provides a performant, responsive dashboard for real-time system monitoring.
 It securely connects to one or more DashPad-API instances to display live metrics, logs, and alerts, turning any spare tablet into a dedicated, always-on monitoring screen.
 The entire experience is crafted to be lightweight and performant, ensuring it operates effectively even on older hardware.

-## Important Concepts
+!!! abstract "Important Concepts"
 	- **Purpose:** DashPad-Web turns any tablet into a dedicated, real-time monitoring screen for your servers.
 	- **Security:** DashPad-Web uses a secure proxy for requests to the API container; API keys and credentials are never exposed to the browser.
   	- **Multi-Server:** DashPad-Web can monitor multiple `DashPad-API` instances from a single dashboard.
   	- **Stateless & (Near) Real-Time:** The web interface has no database, and is limited to the last hour of gathered data.
 Historical graphs are built in your browser, so the device must remain on with the page in focus for data collection.

 !!! tip "In a Hurry?
 Check out the [**Quick Start Guide**](./quick-start.md) for the fastest way to get up and running."